 The Volcano publishes news for working-class, low income, and Indigenous peoples across British Columbia, Canada.
 We print between 8,000-10,000 paper copies of our issues and distribute them around the province.
 Our content is uploaded to our site for each issue, and we also publish an online-only weekly newsletter to respond quickly to current events.
 The Volcano is currently printed and published on the traditional, ancestral, and unceded territories of the Musqueam, Tsleil-Waututh, and Squamish Nations.

-Dave Diewert, Diane Wood, Harold Lavender, Herb Varley, Ivan Drury, Jean Swanson,
+Harold Lavender, Herb Varley, Ivan Drury, Laura Riach, listen chen,

 From 2012 to 2014 we published as the Downtown East.
 The Downtown East was a print newspaper providing news and voices for the Downtown Eastside neighbourhood community in Vancouver, BC.
 The name was borrowed from the Downtown Eastside Resident Association (DERA) newspaper in the 1970s and ‘80s.
 Browse our articles from 2012-14.